Ifeoma67/finovia-loan-portfolio-analysis/README.md

 The purpose of the dashboard is to help decision-makers monitor lending activity, compare branches and products, assess repayment and default behaviour, and understand how collections and lending costs translate into profitability.

-> **Portfolio note:** This project was developed using a simulated financial-services dataset provided as part of data analytics training.
+> **Portfolio note:** This project was developed using a simulated financial-services dataset.
 The Power BI report design, visualisation, analysis, and business interpretation presented here form part of my personal analytics portfolio.

 ---